Man dies after being put in a chokehold by another rider on New York City subway, officials say. The DA is investigating | KRDO

 Neely was homeless, according to a source familiar with his case.
 He had a history of encounters with the NYPD, a law enforcement source told CNN’s John Miller, including 42 arrests on charges including petit larceny, jumping subway turnstiles, theft, and three unprovoked assaults on women in the subway between 2019 and 2021.

-The man who put Neely in the chokehold has been identified as a 24-year-old from Queens, a law enforcement source said.
-The man is a former US Marine, according to law enforcement and military records.
+The man who put Neely in the chokehold has been identified as a 24-year-old from Queens, a law enforcement source told CNN’s Brynn Gingras.
+He was interviewed by detectives and released, another law enforcement source told Miller, noting the man doesn’t have a criminal record.
+He is a former US Marine, according to law enforcement and military records.

 “This investigation is being handled by senior, experienced prosecutors and we will provide an update when there is additional public information to share,” Cohen, the district attorney’s office spokesperson, said.
 “The Manhattan D.A.’s Office encourages anyone who witnessed or has information about this incident to call 212-335-9040.”